 - Side effects of chickenpox vaccine

 Chickenpox (also called varicella) is caused by the varicella-zoster virus (VZV).
 It is a highly infectious disease that usually causes an itchy red rash with blisters.

 It is commonly a childhood disease, although it can affect adults as well.
 Most people recover fully from chickenpox, but it can cause complications.
 A child with chickenpox can miss up to 2 weeks of school.

-Immunisation against chickenpox is included in the combination measles, mumps, rubella and varicella (MMRV) vaccine for children at 18 months.
-Until the end of 2017, the varicella vaccine (VV) is also r offered to all 12-13 year old adolescents in year 7 of secondary school through a school-based catch-up program.
+Immunisation against chickenpox is included in the combination measles, mumps, rubella and varicella (MMRV) vaccine recommended for children at 18 months of age.
+(The chickenpox vaccine is no longer offered to 12 to 13 year old adolescents in Year 7 of secondary school because these children had their dose at 18 months of age).